Vanishing cohomology on a double cover: Double coverings and the irreducibility of the monodromy action

-The set $S\subset \bP^1$ of the critical values of ${h},$ has a disjoint decomposition where $S'$ are the critical values of $h$ and $S''$ the critical values of $h_B.$ In the case I) $\tilde Y_{s'}$ has two singular nodal points and in the case II) $Y_{s''}$ is simply tangent to $B$ in one point $p\in S'$ and $Y_{s''}$ has only one nodal singularity.
+From (\ref{ass}) we see that in the case I) $\tilde Y_{s'}$ has two singular nodal points and in the case II) $Y_{s''}$ is simply tangent to $B$ in one point $p\in S'$ and $Y_{s''}$ has only one nodal singularity.